 NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

-(If you would find it more convenient, and you are not flying directly into Fortaleza from overseas, we can supply an internal flight ticket to Fortaleza from São Paulo (Guarulhos) or any other gateway Brazilian city even if you are booking your international flights yourself.
-We can also book your hotel accommodation if needed.)
+(If you would find it more convenient, and you are not flying directly into Recife from overseas, we can supply an internal flight ticket to Recife from São Paulo (Guarulhos) or any other gateway Brazilian city even if you are booking your international flights yourself.
+We can also book you hotel accommodation at Recife if needed.)

 Driving through the vast Caatinga zone of Northeast Brazil, we are likely to encounter some of the commoner species along the road, like Black and Lesser Yellow-headed Vultures, Roadside and Savanna Hawks, Crested Caracara, Southern Lapwing, Ruddy and Picui Ground Doves, Guira Cuckoo (comical-looking and vocal creatures that are often found in loose groups), Smooth-billed Ani and Neotropical Palm Swift.